South Bristol Amateur Radio Club

 The reduction in points was similar to that occurring over the last two years and the resulting average points per QSO becomes 188.8 compared to our initial estimate of 189.8.
 The limited change in points per QSO indicates a more or less random distribution of errors throughout the log.

-This year the VHF Contest Committee have released the errors from individual station logs to give an indication of where imrpovements can be made.
-Looking at our ajudication log for 2m there are 18 errors listed so the bulk of our loss came from our own performance and not from errors at the other end of the QSO.
+This year the VHF Contest Committee have released the errors from individual station logs to give an indication of where improvements can be made.
+Looking at our adjudication log for 2m there are 18 errors listed so the bulk of our loss came from our own performance and not from errors at the other end of the QSO.

 The list below summarises the error list, as follows: